-Treat everyone as an idiot
+Treat everyone on the road as unpredictable.

 Remember to check the bikes kill switch if it won’t start. also remember once the bike engine starts, turn off that choke as the engine will stop & leave you wondering why if you forget.
-Check your mirror positioning as mirrors can be easily knocked & moved by passers by. before you set off, make sure the side stand is raised before setting off.
-In addition try to keep holding the front brake in mind when the bike is pointed down hill & when sitting stationary at traffic lights or junctions, keep the rear brake held until you are ready to move off.
+Check your mirror positioning as mirrors can be easily knocked & moved by passers by or even yourself before you set off, make sure the side stand is raised before setting off.
+In addition try to keep holding the front brake in mind, when the bike is pointed down hill & when sitting stationary at traffic lights or junctions, keep the rear brake held until you are ready to move off.
 Always remember to remove that lock or chain.. talking chains, check your bikes chain before you head out.
 If that chain or drive belt is in bad condition, slack, or badly adjusted, it can break.
 At the least, that means you’re walking home but it can also cause you to have an accident.
 Finally, check for any oil or other fluids leaking anywhere on the bike – look at anything that has fluid inside eg engine cases, brake pipes & components, cooling system if fitted) or if the seals on the forks need to be replaced, you may see some fluid seeping out.
 If anything, get your bike checked out by someone who knows what they’re doing. also remember to turn your fuel on. most bikes have a tap to turn on the fuel & if you fail to turn the tap on you are going nowhere or the bike will grind to a halt once the fuel bowl & pipe is empty.

-Check the tiger in the tank.
+Check the fuel level in the tank.

 Dress to spill.

 You never want to think about going down.
-Sad fact is, even if it’s just a minor tip-over, most riders will go down at some point in their riding career.
+Sad fact is, even if it’s just a minor off, most riders will go down at some point in their riding career.
 You’re more likely to go down when you’re just starting out, since you lack experience.
 There’s a huge amount of armored gear to choose from to protect yourself if and when you do fall.
 Jeans, sports wear & track suits will shred if you have a nasty fall, and you’ll get some terrible (and painful) road rash.
 Some companies offer Kevlar-reinforced clothing, which are slightly better than normal clothing, but armored jackets or leather trousers are better still because they’ll protect you better especially your back, elbows, knees and hips.
 If it’s a hot day, even though it’s hot, wear a couple of layers for protection as bare skin or athletics equipment is not very good at crash protection.
 If you’re going to be out for a long period of time, chances are the good temperatures will change later in the day.
 You’ll feel it more than anyone else when you’re out on two wheels, even normal road speeds makes you feel like the temperature is far less than your local weather forecast says it is.
 Keep that in mind.
-Staying covered when it’s hot also helps keep you from dehydrating or getting sunburn.
+Staying covered when it’s hot also helps keep you from dehydrating or getting severe sunburn.

 Gloves & footwear